honchy/react-native-splitlayout/README.md

 ### usage

-This Component named SplitLayout.
-It'll designed to split a box into several pieces.
+It's a react-native Component that split a box into several pieces.
+It's a quick way to layout.

 ### install